Cam Newton Player Prop Bets for NFL Week 14 | Carolina vs. Atlanta 12/12/2021

 Season Stats

-- This year Newton has collected 289 passing yards (96.3 per game) while going 29-for-52 (55.8% completion percentage) and throwing three touchdowns and two interceptions.
+- Newton leads Carolina with 289 passing yards (96.3 per game) and has a 55.8% completion percentage this year (29-of-52) while throwing three touchdowns and two interceptions.

-- He has added 65 rushing yards on 16 carries (plus three touchdowns), averaging 21.7 yards per game.
+- He's also carried the ball 16 times for 65 yards and three touchdowns, averaging 21.7 yards per game.

 - Click over to SISportsbook and find the latest player props and odds for Newton's matchup with the Falcons.